Kaffarat al-Majlis: Expiation of whatever negative may have occurred in a gathering

 When the Messenger of Allah ﷺ intended to get up from the assembly he used to say toward the end:

-(Glory be to You.
-O Allah and with Your praise, I testify that there is no god but You; I seek Your forgiveness, and turn to You in repentance.)
+(Exalted are You, O Allah, and with Your praise, I testify that there is no god other than You; I seek Your forgiveness, and I turn to You in repentance.)

 كَانَ رَسُولُ اللَّهِ ﷺ يَقُولُ بِأَخَرَةٍ إِذَا أَرَادَ أَنْ يَقُومَ مِنَ الْمَجْلِسِ: